All Episodes

 The Democrats, all they care about is the war.

-That we know that the the um uh the internal polling that Stan Greenberg has done for the Democrats has shown them that uh even if even even uh uh what it what'd the survey say that said that the uh Democrats are so distrusted when it comes to moral morality and values issues.
+We know that the internal polling that Stan Greenberg has done for the Democrats has shown them that even what did the survey say?

-Democrats are so uh distrusted that it wouldn't matter the economy went into depression, it wouldn't matter because the Democrats do not appeal to people on the areas of morality and ethics and this sort of thing.
+It wouldn't matter because the Democrats do not appeal to people on the areas of morality and ethics and this sort of thing.

 So it doesn't surprise me they're not concerned about immigration.

-Sheila Jackson Lee gave it up for the Democrats uh when she said that these people want to come vote legally.
+Sheila Jackson Lee gave it up for the Democrats when she said that these people want to come vote legally.

 It's clear what these people are concerned with with these illegals.